Scheduled MonumentsEnglandWorld War II fighter pens and other airfield remains and defences of the former airfield of RAF Cark

 What is World War II fighter pens and other airfield remains and defences of the former airfield of RAF Cark?

-RAF Cark is a former airfield in Lancashire that retains significant Second World War defensive and operational structures.
+RAF Cark is a World War II airfield in Lancashire whose surviving remains include fighter pens and associated defensive structures dating from the 1940s.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020988.

 Who is responsible for protecting World War II fighter pens and other airfield remains and defences of the former airfield of RAF Cark?